fluent/fluentd-docs-gitbook/plugins/output/README.md

 -   block

 This mode stops input plugin thread until buffer full is resolved.
 This action is good for batch-like use-case.
+This is mainly for `in_tail` plugin.
+Other input plugins, e.g. socket based plugin, don't assume this action.

 We don't recommend to use `block` action to avoid `BufferOverflowError`.
 Please consider improving destination setting